Admit It, 'Giraffes Can't Dance' Is Genius

 But then L would fall asleep on my chest, and the fatigue-rage would subside, and I would find myself reading a little longer.
 The rhythm of it lifted my mood, and I smiled every time the lions “did a tango that was elegant and bold.”

-I had to admit that it was partly that I thought the author and illustrator were French.
-When I read the title page aloud, which I always do because my kid is going to respect writers, I said their names the way I would if I were in Paris, which reminded me that France exists, and with it travel, museums, art, sex, aimless metro rides, mini skirts, book stores, and tear-jerking coq au vin.
-They could be two guys from Jersey, they could be French Canadian (they are actually British and white Zimbabwean, it didn’t matter.
-The illusion was enough for me.)
+I have to admit that I loved Gerald partly because I thought the book's author and illustrator were French.
+When I read the title page aloud, which I always do because my kid is going to respect writers, I pronounced their names the way I would if I were in Paris, which reminded me that France exists, and with it travel, museums, art, sex, aimless metro rides, mini skirts, book stores, and tear-jerking coq au vin.
+They could be two guys from Jersey, they could be French Canadian (they are actually British and white Zimbabwean), it didn’t matter.
+The illusion was enough for me.

 Now you are sitting in a chair with this person who is of you but not you, and you are learning to care for and perhaps even lead her, as terrifying as that is.
 And that is when you most need to hear that things that do not come easily to you can magically become easier.